 (This is a one-time message unless you reset your location.)

 Aliveness, Feeling and the Metamorphosis of Science

-In The Biology of Wonder author Andreas Weber proposes a new approach to the biological sciences that puts the human back in nature.
+In The Biology of Wonder Andreas Weber proposes a new approach to the biological sciences that puts the human back in nature.
 He argues that feelings and emotions, far from being superfluous to the study of organisms, are the very foundation of life.
-From this basic premise flows the development of a "poetic ecology" which intimately connects our species to everything that surrounds us, showing that subjectivity and imagination are the prerequisites of biological existence.
+From this basic premise flows the development of a "poetic ecology" which intimately connects our species to everything that surrounds us—showing that subjectivity and imagination are prerequisites of biological existence.

-The Biology of Wonder demonstrates that there is no separation between us and the world we inhabit, and in so doing it validates the essence of our deep experience.
-By reconciling science with meaning, expression and emotion, this landmark work brings us to a crucial understanding of our place in the framework of life-a revolution for biology as groundbreaking as the theory of relativity was for physics.
+Written by a leader in the emerging fields of biopoetics and biosemiotics, The Biology of Wonder demonstrates that there is no separation between us and the world we inhabit, and in so doing it validates the essence of our deep experience.
+By reconciling science with meaning, expression, and emotion, this landmark work brings us to a crucial understanding of our place in the rich and diverse framework of life—a revolution for biology as groundbreaking as the theory of relativity for physics.